codevbus/blog/content/posts/deploy-aws-lambda-with-travisci-1.md

 author: "Mike Vanbuskirk"
 draft: false
 categories:
-  - Tutorial
-  - Infrastructure As Code
-  - AWS
+  - How-To
 tags:
   - aws
   - serverless
   - ci/cd
   - travis
   - python
+  - infrastructure as code
 ---

 As serverless computing makes its way into the toolbox of more engineers and developers,